International Summer School Schmalkalden (updated 6 December, 2014)

 2.e Proposed Optional program; trip to Munich

-We will offer an optional trip to Munich over the weekend 14/15 June.
+We will offer an optional trip to Munich over the weekend 12-15 June.
 This is the weekend following the the end of the IMAGE (BA490) program.
-We have a /hotelhostel close to the main train station, with multi-bedded rooms.

 Things to do in Munich: